kaczkadevteam/harmonify/README.md

 ## Description

-Web app for playing "Name that tune" game on playlists and albums from user Spotify collection.
+Web app for playing the "Name that tune" game with playlists and albums from user's Spotify collection.
 **Usage is heavily limited, see [Notice](#notice).**

 ## Features